webmasterskaya/scheduled-milestones/README.md

 A GitHub action that can auto-create weekly milestones.

-The folks at [ReadMe](https://readme.com/) utilized this to internally organize our weekly releases.

-This action is similar to [github-action-milestone-schedule](https://github.com/MrGossett/github-action-milestone-schedule) but offers some friendlier configuration options.
+This action is fork of GitHub Action [scheduled-milestones](https://github.com/marketplace/actions/scheduled-milestones) but has a wider range of options and up-to-date code.

 ## Options